learsiOtni/macro-tracker-web-app/README.md

 ![Macro Tracker Dashboard](https://github.com/learsiOtni/macro-tracker-web-app/blob/main/screenshots/dashboard.png "Macro Tracker")

-Macro Tracker is a web application where users can log thier food, track thier daily macros goals, and have weekly food overview where macros can be adjusted slightly.
+Macro Tracker is a web application where users can log their food, track their daily macros goals, and have a weekly food overview where macros can be adjusted slightly.

 </br>

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With